-While another informed us of how the module has helped raise their awareness:
+While others informed us of how the module has helped raise their awareness:

 ‘Really useful and lots of good tips.
 I didn’t realise that a normal X-ray does not exclude primary bone cancer.
 Although I have never looked after a primary bone cancer patient this module has made me so much more aware!’.

 'Very helpful module.
 Very useful pointers which will change my practice.'